Last Updated on June 2, 2022

 3. Know the minimum wage

 As of 2020, the minimum wage in Korea is 8,590 KRW.
-Especially when finding jobs on Craigslist or Facebook which are targeted to foreigners, It’s important to know how much you should be paid to avoid being taken advantage of (Definitely not a common occurrence but better to be safe).
+Especially when finding jobs on Craigslist or Facebook which are targeted at foreigners, It’s important to know how much you should be paid to avoid being taken advantage of (Definitely not a common occurrence but better to be safe).

-Finding Part-time Job in Korea
+Finding Jobs in Korea

 What Jobs you’ll expect to find in Korea?